theuiguru/uselection/README.md

 # election2024
-Election 2024 map of the US electoral college
+Election 2024 map of the US Electoral College made up of Congressional Representatives.